pitthexai/AI_Fairness_in_Hip_and_Knee_Bony_Anatomy_Segmentation/README.md

 ### Citation:

-<p align="justify">This contribution is fully explained in the following paper published through <a href="https://www.nature.com/srep/" target="_blank">Scientific Reports</a>.
+<p align="justify">This contribution is fully explained in the following paper published through <a href="https://www.nature.com/articles/s41598-024-66873-6" target="_blank">Scientific Reports</a>.
 Any publication using this work would require to cite the following paper:
 <p align="justify">
-<strong>[1]</strong> Siddiqui et al. HexAI-TJAtxt: AAdvancements in AI-Driven Orthopedic Image Segmentation: Addressing Bias and Promoting Equitable Healthcare.
-[Under Review]</p>
+@article{siddiqui2024fair,
+  title={Fair AI-powered orthopedic image segmentation: addressing bias and promoting equitable healthcare}, author={Siddiqui, Ismaeel A and Littlefield, Nickolas and Carlson, Luke A and Gong, Matthew and Chhabra, Avani and Menezes, Zoe and Mastorakos, George M and Thakar, Sakshi Mehul and Abedian, Mehrnaz and Lohse, Ines and others}, journal={Scientific Reports}, volume={14}, number={1}, pages={16105}, year={2024}, publisher={Nature Publishing Group UK London}
+}